coffeeslammer/Zilch/README.md

 - I have fixed the layout to look a little better.
 Still have plans for more.
 - I created a map because I am starting to get spaghetti code.
 - I have made it so you can't add the wrong dice up to the upper board
+- I finally was able to put groups of dice up at once to prevent strange dice being up top
+  - example if I have three six's and only put one or two up I would not get 600 just have bad dice now if I click on one six all three would go up so I would always have scoring dice up top.
+- I got the current points working that shows what you have in the upper tray